Table of Contents Show

 Personal preference plays a significant role in determining portfolio page dimensions.
 Some architects may prefer larger pages to showcase detailed project visuals and text descriptions, while others may opt for smaller, more compact pages for a streamlined and concise presentation.

-Tailoring the page dimensions to your personal style and aesthetic preferences can contribute to a cohesive and visually appealing portfolio layout.
+Tailoring the page dimensions to your personal style and aesthetic preferences can contribute to a cohesive and visually appealing portfolio architecture layout.

 8. Portability